 - Upgraded dishwasher – we upgraded to a dishwasher with hidden controls and a stainless steel interior

-This is my 3D rendering of the kitchen design: (Take the video tour below)
+This is the 3D rendering of the kitchen design I created in my favorite 3D home design software: (Take the video tour below)

 In addition to the finish upgrades, we made a few additional custom upgrades.